xke/Rotten-Tomatoes/README.md

 - [X] User can view a list of movies.
 Poster images load asynchronously.
 - [X] User can view movie details by tapping on a cell.
 - [X] User sees loading state while waiting for the API.
-- [X] User sees error message when there is a network error
+- [X] User sees error message when there is a network error.
 - [X] User can pull to refresh the movie list.

 #### Optional Features